Protect yourself using whatever means are necessary.

 Sexual harassment of students, which includes sexual assault or acts of sexual violence, is a form of sex discrimination.
 Sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to the victim’s use of drugs or alcohol or intellectual or other disability.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, and sexual coercion.
 All such acts of sexual violence are forms of sexual harassment covered under Title IX.

-Faculty, staff, or students who violate this policy will be subject to disciplinary action up to and including potential termination of employment, or suspension or dismissal from the College.
+Faculty, staff, or students who violate this policy will be subject to disciplinary action up to and including potential termination of employment, or suspension or dismissal from the University.
 Sexual harassment and inappropriate sexual conduct threaten the freedom and the very person of others.
-The College strives to eliminate all forms of sexual harassment.
-Therefore, the College will not tolerate sexually harassing conduct against any member of the College community on College premises or any other locations where members of the College community are together because of assigned or College-sanctioned activities.
+The University strives to eliminate all forms of sexual harassment.
+Therefore, the University will not tolerate sexually harassing conduct against any member of the University community on University premises or any other locations where members of the University community are together because of assigned or University-sanctioned activities.

 Interim steps as appropriate may be taken to stop and prevent the recurrence of harassing behavior.
 Such steps may include “no contact” orders and/or adjustments in employment, academic, housing and extracurricular arrangements and activities.
 Such steps will be designed to minimize the burden on the complainant’s employment or educational program

-The College’s Title IX investigation is different from any law enforcement investigation, and a law enforcement investigation does not relieve the College of its independent Title IX obligation to investigate the conduct.
-In cases involving potential criminal conduct, College personnel must determine, consistent with State and local law, whether appropriate law enforcement or other authorities should be notified.
+The University’s Title IX investigation is different from any law enforcement investigation, and a law enforcement investigation does not relieve the University of its independent Title IX obligation to investigate the conduct.
+In cases involving potential criminal conduct, University personnel must determine, consistent with State and local law, whether appropriate law enforcement or other authorities should be notified.
 Conduct may constitute unlawful sexual harassment under Title IX even if law enforcement determines that it does not constitute a crime.
-All incidents of sexual misconduct involving students that are reported to the College of Mount St. Joseph Police Department will also be referred to the Office of the Vice President for Student Affairs for follow up and investigation into whether it constitutes sexual harassment or discrimination in violation of this policy.
+All incidents of sexual misconduct involving students that are reported to Mount St. Joseph University Police Department will also be referred to the Office of the Vice President for Student Affairs for follow up and investigation into whether it constitutes sexual harassment or discrimination in violation of this policy.

-For more information, please refer to the College of Mount St. Joseph Policy Against Discrimination, Harassment, Sexual Harassment & Misconduct, and Retaliation and student Disciplinary proceeding processes which can be found in the student handbook.
+For more information, please refer to Mount St. Joseph University Policy Against Discrimination, Harassment, Sexual Harassment & Misconduct, and Retaliation and student Disciplinary proceeding processes which can be found in the student handbook.